Western States Petroleum Association President's statement on California power outages

 SACRAMENTO, Calif., Aug.
 17, 2020 /PRNewswire/ -- WSPA President Catherine Reheis-Boyd comments on California's current energy shortfalls and resulting power outages:

-"Today, WSPA members have responded to Governor Newsom's call and have diverted nearly 220 megawatts of energy – enough to power almost 250,000 homes today - back into the grid to address this crisis.
+"Today, WSPA members have responded to Governor Newsom's call and have diverted nearly 220 megawatts of energy – enough to power almost 180,000 homes for a year - back into the grid to address this crisis.

 "These blackouts are a direct result of the extreme, unrealistic and misguided all-electric energy policies being forced on Californians.
 These policies have demonized oil and natural gas and the people working in our industry to provide safe, affordable and reliable energy to the state.